adrienpsl/minishell/README.md

 ## access

-# echo has one single option
+# echo has one single optio

 # def